FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/identifier-mapping.md

 ---
 ## Mappings
 Before diving into identifier mapping it is important to understand the possible types of mappings that can be performed between entities.
 While initially we might think of mapping as simply linking identical entities in different databases/formats, sometimes related entities might also be of interest.
-When these mappings might only be interesting depending on the context in which data is being used, we run into a situation that has been described as "scientific lenses" (see [[1]](#References)).
+When these mappings might only be interesting depending on the context in which data is being used, we run into a situation that has been described as "scientific lenses" (see [[2]](#References)).
 These lenses allow us to dynamically select which mappings to consider relevant and which to ignore.
 For example allowing or disallowing mappings between stereoisomers or between genes and proteins.

 Examples of types of mappings are:
 * **Content mapping**: where we are mapping the actual entities by using techniques such as BLAST in biological sequences or comparison of InChI identifiers for chemical compounds
 * **Ontology mapping**: this can either be
     * As a direct 1-to-1 mapping between equivalent terms in different ontologies
-    * As a complex m-to-m mapping between terms in different ontologies taking into account their hierarchical structure, see [[2]](#References).
+    * As a complex m-to-m mapping between terms in different ontologies taking into account their hierarchical structure, see [[4]](#References).
 * **Identifier mapping**: The focus of this recipe.
 This can either be:
-    * Mapping between differently formed identifiers that resolve to the same entity.
+    * Mapping between differently formed identifiers that resolve to the same entity. (e.g. the same gene with different identifiers under HGNC and Ensembl)
-    * Mapping between identical local identifiers with different namespaces
+    * Mapping between identical local identifiers with different namespaces (e.g. PDB where there exist regional mirrors of the database so accesion/local identifier is the same but namespace is different)
     * Mapping between entities that are related enough to be usefully connected (e.g. linking information on proteins, genes, RNA and reporter sequences for these)
     * Mapping between databases containing different information about the same entity (e.g. links between the protein sequence database UniProt and the protein 3D structure database PDB)